 Using VARK in Research

 If you are using the VARK questionnaire in your research and are asking research participants to fill in the questionnaire on paper or using their online results, you will need reliable and accurate analysis for your questionnaire results to find the learning preferences of your participants.
-We have a specific algorithm to use for research – it uses standard deviations from a very large VARK database to compare each individual’s scores with the scores of others who have used VARK.
-It is the only algorithm that should be used for research.
 With the robust analysis you will have results that are more likely to be published.

 VARK Result Analysis

-You provide us with a spreadsheet listing the VARK scores for each of Visual, Aural, Read/Write and Kinesthetic, for each participant, and we update it with the VARK learning preference for each participant, using either the VARK Research algorithm or the VARK Standard algorithm.
-An Excel spreadsheet is best with a column to identify the participant and four columns for their total V, A, R and K scores.
-We can send that to you.
+After you have made your purchase, we will email you a spreadsheet to fill in listing the VARK scores for each of Visual, Aural, Read/Write and Kinesthetic, for each participant.
+When you return the spreadsheet to us, we will update it with the VARK learning preference for each participant, using either the VARK Research algorithm or the VARK Standard algorithm.

-The cost for a prompt analysis (of one set of data including any number of participants) is $23.46 USD 33.
+The cost for analysis (of one set of data including any number of participants) is $23.27 USD 33.
+Please allow 2 working days for us to complete the analysis.

 Note that unless you are using VARK within a school or university to help your students with their learning, you need to fill in our copyright permission form before purchasing the VARK Result Analysis.
 In some cases, additional fees related to copyright permission may apply.